yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- The Bulk Subtypes update -
 		- After several weeks of testing, I think we have collected enough data to test the effectiveness of the new rules.
 I will start discussing our follow-up plans with Bob
 - [[Jan 11th, 2022]]
-	- First, let's review the follow-up of several things last week
+	- First, let's review the follow-up of several things we mentioned last week